Inelastic Boltzmann equation under shear heating: Introduction

 Note that for the Cauchy problem \eqref{equ:inelasticBoltzmann}, the usual fixed point approach can be adopted to prove the global existence of a class of measure-valued solutions even for any constant shearing matrix $A$ and any restitution coefficient \( {e_\mathrm{res}} \in (0, 1] \); see Theorem \ref{thm:existenceOfMildSol} later on.
 With this in hand, we focus on the large time convergence of solutions to those self-similar profiles obtained in Theorem \ref{thm:mainResult-statRadonProfile}.
 In fact, we have the following result.

-\begin{theorem} Assume that \( {e_\mathrm{res}} \in (0, 1] \), and the collision kernel is cutoff pseudo-Maxwellian.
-Then for all \( p \in (2, 4] \), there exists \( \epsilon > 0 \) such that if \( \|A\| < \epsilon \) and \( 1 - {e_\mathrm{res}} < \epsilon \), then the following holds: Let \( f \in \mathit{C}^{0}([0, \infty), \mathcal{M}_+) \) be a measure-valued solution to \eqref{equ:inelasticBoltzmann} with initial data \( f_0 \in \mathcal{M}_+ \) being a nonnegative Radon measure with finite mass, zero momentum and finite \( p \)-moment.
+\begin{theorem} Assume that \( {e_\mathrm{res}} \in (0, 1] \), and {the collision kernel \eqref{DefB}} is cutoff pseudo-Maxwellian.
+Then for all \( p \in (2, 4] \), there exists \( \epsilon > 0 \) such that if \( \|A\| < \epsilon \) and \( 1 - {e_\mathrm{res}} < \epsilon \), then the following holds: {let} \( f \in \mathit{C}^{0}([0, \infty), \mathcal{M}_+) \) be a measure-valued solution to \eqref{equ:inelasticBoltzmann} with initial data \( f_0 \in \mathcal{M}_+ \) being a nonnegative Radon measure with finite mass, zero momentum and finite \( p \)-moment.
 Then there exist \( \beta \in \mathbb{R} \), \( \lambda > 0 \), and a nonnegative probability measure \( G \in \mathcal{M}_+ \) with zero momentum and finite \( p \)-moment such that \( e^{d \beta t} f(t, e^{\beta t} v) \to \lambda^{-d} G(\lambda^{-1} v) \) on \( t \to \infty \) in the weak topology of \( \mathcal{M}_+ \), with a computable convergence rate in \( 2 \)-Toscani metric. \end{theorem}

 Here the Toscani metric is introduced in \eqref{def.pTd} later on, see \cite{CTsurvey} for a review of this topic.
 Theorem \ref{thm:mainResult-convToProfile} will be shown by studying the equation in the frequency space via Fourier transform.
 We will first show that the same results on Radon measures on \( \mathbb{R}_c^{d} \) have analogs on the characteristic functions of probability measures on \( \mathbb{R}^d \), with additional convergence results in Toscani metrics.
-The desired result then follows by reverting the Fourier transform with an appropriate scaling.
+The desired result then follows by reverting the Fourier transform with an appropriate scaling. {Moreover, regarding the stationary self-similar profile $G$, we can obtain its existence in both Theorem \ref{thm:existenceOfStatProfileWithSmallness} and Theorem \ref{thm:existenceOfBobStatProfileWithFiniteEnergy} using the different approaches.
+In the meantime, Theorem \ref{thm:existenceOfBobStatProfileWithFiniteEnergy} also gives the uniqueness of $G$ in an appropriate function space in the Fourier framework.}